Daniel Manning: Secretary of the Treasury

 After Cleveland won the presidency, Tilden advocated Manning's appointment as Secretary of the Treasury.
 Cleveland concurred, and Manning served from March 8, 1885, until resigning because of ill health on March 31, 1887.
-A fiscal conservative and advocate of the gold standard, as was Cleveland, Manning worked to preserve the Treasury’s cash surplus and increase its gold reserve.
+A fiscal conservative and advocate of the gold standard, as was Cleveland, Manning worked to preserve the Treasury's cash surplus and increase its gold reserve.
 In addition, Manning advocated tariff reduction.

 As a cabinet secretary who enjoyed Cleveland's confidence, Manning provided advice to Cleveland on fiscal and economic policy.
 As a trusted political advisor, Manning also provided input to Cleveland on appointees and issues that were not within Treasury's usual purview.

 Later life

 After leaving the Treasury Department, Manning accepted appointment as president of the Western National Bank of New York.
-He died of Brights disease at his home in Albany on December 24, 1887.
+He died of Bright's disease at his home in Albany on December 24, 1887.
 Manning's funeral took place at St. Paul's Episcopal Church in Albany, and was attended by President Cleveland and all but one member of the cabinet.
 He was buried at Albany Rural Cemetery in Menands.